-OS X can create several software RAIDs from disks connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.
+OS X can create several software RAIDs from drives connected to a Mac computer: RAID1 (Mirror set), RAID0 (Stripe set), and Concatenated disk set.

 R‑Studio detects components of Apple RAID sets and creates their virtual RAIDs automatically.
-At the same time, R‑Studio gives access to the individual components of the Apple RAID sets (hard drives and images).
+At the same time, R‑Studio gives access to the individual components of the Apple RAID sets (drives and images).

-If recognized components of an Apple RAID, including disk images, are added to R‑Studio later, it automatically adds them to their respective Apple RAID.
+If recognized components of an Apple RAID, including drive images, are added to R‑Studio later, it automatically adds them to their respective Apple RAID.

 When an automatically created Apple RAID is selected, R‑Studio highlights its components.